ShravyaB-21/LoS_Theory_HW.txt/README.md

 Every program would have to directly manage physical memory (RAM) on its own.
 Two programs could easily overwrite each other's data by accident, causing crashes constantly.

 **4.No device communication (drivers):**
-The keyboard, mouse, printer, Wi-Fi card — all speak different technical "languages."
+The keyboard, mouse, printer, Wi-Fi card .All speak different technical "languages."
 Without an OS, every single app would need built-in code to talk to every possible device directly.
 That is really inefficient.

 **5.No security or user accounts:**
 Anyone could access any data.
 No permissions, no passwords, no protection between users or programs.

 **6.No easy way to install or run software:**
-There would be no standard way to load a program into memory and run it — would require deep hardware knowledge just to start anything.
+There would be no standard way to load a program into memory and run.
+It would require deep hardware knowledge just to start anything.